rockysx27/AirlineTycoon/README.md

 * Information visible depends on skill of financial advisor (for yourself) or skill of spy (competitors)
 * Unlimited statistics: Store statistics data for each day without limit
 * Fix rendering of graph when zooming out
+* Fix display of mission target
+* Added more categories to statistics: Number of freight jobs, total tons transported and income from freight jobs

 Information menu:
 * Much more information on balance sheet